Best Hotel Credit Cards According to A Travel Expert

 What few people realize is that $300 annual statement credit can be used once each calendar year, so you can receive $600 in credits during in your first year.
 This effectively negates its $395 annual fee.

-Finally, I don’t want to downplay the value of the Hilton HHonors Surpass card, which stands out as the only hotel card that can offer you top tier status based on your spending alone.
+Finally, I don’t want to downplay the value of the Hilton Honors Surpass card, which stands out as the only hotel card that can offer you top tier status based on your spending alone.

 But if you are looking for hotel rewards as well as the perks and benefits offered to a hotel’s best customers, then you should consider one of these four best hotel cards.